|

 and was briefly active in Fringe Theatre (Appearing in Lead Roles in Chekhov's

 The Bear and The Proposal) before turning his hand to comedy.
+In

 2007 Ray began presenting his iTunes & Chortle-hosted The Ray Peacock